-This section describes how to configure the dial-in function on the DIALs Server.
+This section describes how to configure both dial-in and dial-out functions on the DIALs Server.
 Configuring a client to use dial-in access is described in the documentation associated with the client the workstation uses.

 Configuring Dial-In Interfaces